tidika/Ecommerce-Microservice-App/README.md

 ## Prerequisites
 The following are prerequisites to completing the steps in this microservice deployment:

-### Install node in your environment and add it to path.
+### Install node in your system and add the node path to your system environment variable.
 You can find the installation steps [here](https://nodejs.org/en/download/package-manager).

 ### Package the application